Somatic Therapy in California

 Why There’s Bridge-work Between Sessions

-Therapy is powerful, but lasting change happens when what you learn in session begins to show up in the moments that matter — outside the therapy room, in your real life, relationships, and routines.
-That’s why I offer what I call bridge work, not homework.
+Therapy is powerful, but lasting change happens when what you learn in session begins to show up in the moments that matter — outside the therapy room, in your real life, relationships, and bridge work helps.

 • A body-based awareness prompt